mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 This morning's sock test was a bit better; I hit the end range of motion in my back about an inch before getting the sock lined up with my big toe (no wall, chair, support used).
 New muscle soreness, apart from my QL, is the top of my left quad; is lit up and feeling almost bruised.

-I did plug in a swim workout into my watch, consisting of 50 and 100m efforts, with and without a pull buoy.
-Swimming at easy to steady effort felt good.
-I had the lane to myself for most of the time in the pool.
-I swam to 1850m and although I could have gone to 2000 (maybe more) I decided not to press my luck.
-I felt like my time was productive.
+My swim workout consisted of 50 and 100m efforts, with/without a pull buoy.
+Easy to steady effort **felt good**.
+I had a lane to myself for most of the time.
+Although I could have gone to 2000 (maybe more) I decided not to press my luck.
+I felt like my time **was productive**.

 <!---->
 ## TUESDAY MAR 02